AdobeDocs/analytics-platform.en/help/data-ingestion/aepwebsdk.md

 Your datastream is now configured to forward the data collected from your website to your dataset in Adobe Experience Platform.

-See [Datastreams overview](https://experienceleague.adobe.com/docs/experience-platform/edge/datastreams/overview.html?lang=en) for more information on how to configure a datastream and how to handle sensitive data.
+See [Datastreams overview](https://experienceleague.adobe.com/docs/experience-platform/datastreams/overview.html?lang=en) for more information on how to configure a datastream and how to handle sensitive data.

 ## Use Tags

-Use the Tags feature within Adobe Experience Platform to implement code on your site to actually collect data.
+To implement code on your site to actually collect data, use the Tags feature within Adobe Experience Platform .
 This tag management solution lets you deploy code alongside other tagging requirements.
 Tags offer seamless integration with Adobe Experience Platform using the Adobe Experience Platform Web SDK extension.

 ### Create your tag